cpchalk/gpcheckx/README.md

 cp h93.wa2 h93.wa

-./bin/gpcheckx -tt 1 -lineitems 150 0 -diff2name diaggood  h93
+./bin/gpcheckx -tt 1 -lineitems 150 0 -diff2name diags h93

-* this causes the scan of lhs words to be split into several smaller scans.
+(the scan of the lhs words will be split into several smaller scans, each processing a line of output at a time)

-repeat part 2
+(repeat part 2)

 ./bin/gpcheckx -waonly -v h93